LimeChain/react-native-auth-starter/README.md

 7. Run `npm install` to install dependencies

-8. Run `react-native eject` to upgrade and add iOS & Android Folders.
+8. Run `react-native upgrade --legacy true` to upgrade and add iOS & Android Folders and don't allow the tool to update your config files.

 9. Run `react-native link react-native-gesture-handler`